 1. Indicate that you would like to see an out of network psychologist and ask if you have out of network benefits.

 a.
 No, you do not have out of network benefits.
-That would mean that seeing me would involve you paying for my services and your insurer would provide no reimbursement.
+That would mean that seeing a provider at our practice would involve you paying for services and your insurer would provide no reimbursement.

 b.
 Yes, you do have out of network benefits.
 You will want to find out the details of those benefits, and if there is any out of network deductible.
 Many insurance plans will pay some percentage of a bill for out of network coverage.